 Only your insurance company can address insurance benefit coverage or billing issues.
 It is the patient’s responsibility to know what his/her insurance coverage and benefits are, even if the dentist’s office indicates a certain coverage will be provided.
 Each dentist’s office works with several insurance companies and cannot know what each patient’s coverage provides.

 If the insurance-related issue still is not resolved, you can file a grievance with the Indiana Department of Insurance.

 Step 3: For unresolvable “quality of care” issues, contact the IDA

 The IDA has a “peer review” process to consider “quality of care” issues.
 However, this process will not consider issues about the appropriateness of fees, insurance issues, billing disputes, staff issues, or office policies.

-If a patient's complaint meets the IDA peer review "quality of care" criteria, he or she may call the IDA at 800-562-5646 for assistance through the peer review process.
+If your complaint meets the IDA peer review “quality of care” criteria, you may call the IDA at 800-562-5646 for assistance through the peer review process.
 The process is as follows:

 - The patient receives forms to complete and return to the IDA Central Office in Indianapolis

 - The forms are reviewed to see if the issue meets “quality of care” criteria